 Skip to content

-Financial abuse in the labor market
+Economic abuse in the labor market

 Thanks to the #MeToo movement, the discussion about abuse and its manifestations has increased in all media, as well as between individuals.
 The various types of abuse that can occur and their manifestations are: